 All expect that the company they entrusted with their family’s financial well-being will make good on their commitment, but few take steps before they buy to protect their own interests.
 It is important to understand the regulatory framework within which companies operate in order to know what recourse there is should things go awry.

 “Any time a consumer makes this type of purchase, or engages in a financial commitment, it is essential that they do their research and understand what they’re buying,” said Ira Rheingold, executive director of the National Association of Consumer Advocates, a Washington, D.C.-based nonprofit.
 (Calculator: How much life insurance do I need?)

 The Insurance Information Institute (III) notes that the same guarantees that exist for bank accounts by the Federal Deposit Insurance Corp. do not exist for life insurance policyholders, but there are numerous other safeguards in place.
 1

-- Financial Oversight: Through the NAIC, the states maintain the world’s largest insurance financial database, providing a nearly two decade history of annual and quarterly filings of 5,200 insurance companies, which is used to help identify companies that may be in trouble financially.
-They conduct periodic financial examinations to verify a company’s accounting methods and validate that the information provided in its annual financial statement is accurate.
-When a company is found to be financially unstable, the state insurance department “takes control of the company,” according to the NAIC.
+- Solvency and Guaranty Funds: Through the NAIC, state regulators monitor the financial health of the companies licensed to provide insurance in their state through an analysis of the financial statements they are required to file and periodic onsite examinations, III reports on its website.
+When a company is found to be financially unstable, the state insurance department “takes control of the company.”.
 If an insurer must be liquidated or is unable to meet its financial obligations, each state has a guaranty mechanism to help pay the covered insurance obligations of those insurers licensed in the state.
 To learn more about a state’s specific guaranty association and what it covers, you can visit the website for the National Organization of Life & Health Insurance Guaranty Associations.3

 How consumers can protect themselves